A little while ago, I did a review on a little pocket tool called the Gerber Shardand was left a bit unsatisfied with it.

 It’s far from perfect but infinitely better than the shard.

-The entire tool is built into a carabineer, this makes the Guppie is easy to carry on a belt loop, D-ring, pack or rope.
+The entire tool is built into a carabineer, which makes the Guppie is easy to carry on a belt loop, D-ring, pack, or rope.

 The Bit holder also doubles as a small LED flashlight.